Bioinformatics AI

 will appear in the window below.
 Click on the directory to inspect and download output files.

-You can change the name of outfiles and directory names (except the directory named 'outputs').
+You can change the name of output files and directory names (except the directory named 'outputs').
 If you want to use any output files as input in the another session, drag and drop the file to the base directory (outside outputs).
-Placing any file here automatically becomes availabe as input to any session inside Pipette.bio.
+Placing any file here automatically becomes available as input to any session inside Pipette.bio.
 You can also move the file using the move tool.
 To move to base dir, type "/filename.txt" in the dialog box that opens on clicking the move tool. - Use the recordings page to access previous tasks.
 Currently, Pipette cannot load the chat history into a new session, but you can use the output files from any previous session (as described below) and continue analyzing inside a new session.